I’ve got another skillet recipe for you today!

 Like I always say, it’s nearly impossible for me to shoot orange food, as the colors always come out wonky, but this is truly how vibrant and beautiful these babies were.
 Feel good food!

 Drop the sweet potatoes into a pot of salted boiling water then cook until they’re just barely tender, about 4-5 minutes.
 You don’t need to cook them all the way through, just soften ’em up a bit.
 Drain then set aside.

 K!
-Now melt 1 Tablespoon each butter and extra virgin olive oil in the skillet then saute the sweet potatoes with 1/2 onion and lots of pepper until the potatoes are golden brown and the onions are caramelized, about 5-7 minutes.
+Now melt 1 Tablespoon each butter (or Earth Balance to keep it dairy-free) and extra virgin olive oil in the skillet then saute the sweet potatoes with 1/2 onion and lots of pepper until the potatoes are golden brown and the onions are caramelized, about 5-7 minutes.
 Then add the sausage back in and toss to combine.